 Scientists worldwide are keen to understand the topological phases of matter because of their unique characteristics.
 Those characteristics often result in exotic surface or boundary modes, whose existence is rooted in the non-trivial topological properties of the underlying system.
 In particular, the robustness of these properties makes them interesting for applications.

-A technique called periodic driving has been used to imitate the physics of undriven topological solid-state systems.
+A periodic driving technique has been used to imitate the physics of undriven topological solid-state systems.
 The properties of driven topological methods, however, transcend those of their static counterparts.

 Using a BEC of 39K loaded into a periodically-modulated optical honeycomb lattice, scientists could produce such a time-dependent topological system.